-4. Close the projector's lens cover.
+4. Slide the projector's lens cover until it clicks into the closed position.

 Selecting the Language for the Projector Menus

 If you want to view the projector's menus and messages in another language, you can change the Language setting.